-Carlos Alfonzo authentication from $175.
-Carlos Alfonzo appraisal from $25.
+We Perform Carlos Alfonzo art authentication.
+Carlos Alfonzo appraisal.
 Carlos Alfonzo certificates of authenticity (COA).
-Carlos Alfonzo analysis, research, scientific tests, full authentications.
+Carlos Alfonzo analysis, research, scientific tests, full art authentications.
 We will help you sell your Carlos Alfonzo or we will sell it for you.

 Born in Havana, Carlos Alfonzo attended the San Alejandro School, and later attended the Cuban Academy.
 Alfonzo eventually graduated from The University of Havana in 1977.
 After he graduated, he also taught at the San Alejandro School for some time.

 He was at times a colorful Expressionist but mostly a fantastic graphic and abstract artist.
 Above all, Alfonzo was perhaps the Cuban equivalent to Frida Kahlo in terms of expressing his internal suffering and the suffering of others on canvas.
 He would often incorporate nails, spikes, knives, anguished faces and other frightening images into his work to create an effect that was both scary and intriguing.
 A classic example of Alfonzo’s style is depicted in his painting ‘Murano Waters” (1987).

 In 1980, Alfonzo fled from Cuba to Key West, Florida, to seek political asylum.
 He eventually resided and worked in Miami.
 From that point on, his paintings took the theme of exile and suffering that had become his entire existence.